Sweeney Treatment Enhancements Project

 The PFAS found in the Cape Fear result largely from decades of releases by Chemours and DuPont from their chemical plant on the Bladen-Cumberland county line, about 100 miles upriver from Wilmington.

 The CFPUA Board awarded a $35.9 million contract to Adams-Robinson Enterprises Inc. for construction of the project.
 It is being funded through the sale of revenue bonds.
-This financing is expected to result in an increase of about $5 per month on the average customer’s bill.

 As Chemours and its predecessor DuPont are largely responsible for the PFAS compounds that continue to be found in the Cape Fear, CFPUA has filed a federal lawsuit to recover costs and damages related to the companies’ releases from their chemical plant.